minhnpham/meanauthapp/README.md

 ## Features
 ### Express Backend
-A rock solid Node.JS/Express server using Mongoose to organize models and query database
+A Node.JS/Express backend providing a REST API, using Mongoose to organize models and query database

 ### Angular (v4)
 Angular-CLI to generate components, services.
 Local dev server and easy compilation.